-- 1. A just transition shares the money and power used for changes in a fair way.
-The changes make Bristol better for workers and disadvantaged people, - 2.
+A just transition shares the money and power used for changes in a fair way.
+The changes make Bristol better for workers and disadvantaged people.

 A just transition includes everyone.
+This includes

-This include people who are normally left out because of unfairness,
+people who are normally left out because of unfairness

-- 3. A just transition understands that everyone needs to be part of looking after the planet and nature.
+A just transition understands that everyone needs to be part of looking after the planet and nature.
 But it also understands that some people have more power to do this.
-Bristol will make sure to plan around the fact that people have different amounts of money, time and knowledge. - 4.
+Bristol will make sure to plan around the fact that people have different amounts of money, time and knowledge

 A just transition means that Bristol understands that climate change and the loss of nature is often worse in other countries.
-Bristol will make its changes to do what it can to help them and will make sure not to make things worse for them.
+Bristol will make changes in a way that won't make things worse for them and instead help them.